-CEM-4092 Senior Ministry Integration-CEM
+CEM-4081/4091 Senior Ministry Integration I & II-CEM

-A course taken during the senior year designed to integrate classroom learning with practical ministry experience.
-Students engage in 100 hours of supervised, hands-on ministry activities over a period of two consecutive academic terms, earning two semester credits.
-Individualized learning contracts defining the specific objectives and ministry activities are determined by the student, pastor mentor, and faculty supervisor in conjunction with established course requirements.
+Two courses taken during the senior year designed to integrate classroom learning with practical ministry experience.
+Students engage in 100 hours of supervised, hands-on ministry activities over two consecutive academic terms, earning a total of two hours of credit.
+Individualized Learning Contracts defining the specific objectives and ministry activities are determined by the student, pastor mentor, and SMI director in conjunction with established course requirements.
 Prerequisite: Completion of at least 96 credit hours.